Three Additional COVID-19 Deaths Reported to DHHS

-LINCOLN – Three additional deaths related to COVID-19 were reported to the Nebraska Department of Health and Human Services (DHHS) today.
+Lincoln, Neb. — Three additional deaths related to COVID-19 were reported to the Nebraska Department of Health and Human Services (DHHS) Monday.

-The Sarpy/Cass Health Department reported its first death, that of an individual in his 80s who lived in Sarpy County. https://www.facebook.com/
+The South Heartland District Health Department reported two deaths in Adams County, a female in her 90s and a male in his 80s, both hospitalized with underlying health conditions – https://southheartlandhealth.org/news-events/current-news/

 Local health departments are reporting deaths and cases in their jurisdictions.
 In the event of a discrepancy between DHHS dashboard data and deaths or cases reported by local public health officials, data reported by the local health department should be considered the most up to date.